its2easy/animate-images/readme.md

 * iOS Safari 13.4+

 ## <a name="license"></a>License
-Animate Images is provided under the [MIT License](https://opensource.org/licenses/MIT)
+AnimateImages is provided under the [MIT License](https://opensource.org/licenses/MIT)